openbmc/phosphor-state-manager/README.md

 with an overview of systemd and its use by OpenBMC.

-phosphor-state-manager monitors for systemd targets to complete as a trigger to updating the its corresponding D-Bus property.
+phosphor-state-manager monitors for systemd targets to complete as a trigger to updating its corresponding D-Bus property.
 When using PSM, a user must ensure all generic services installed within the PSM targets complete successfully in order to have PSM properly report states.

-phosphor-state-manager follows some basics design guidelines in its implementation and use of systemd:
+phosphor-state-manager follows some basic design guidelines in its implementation and use of systemd:

 - Keep the different objects as independent as possible (host, chassis, bmc)